xak2000/nomad/website/source/guides/integrations/vault-integration/index.html.md

 There are a few key points to note here:

-- We have specified the `access-tables` policy in the [vault][vault-jobspec] stanza of this job.
+- We have specified the `access-tables` policy in the [vault][vault-jobspec] block of this job.
 The Nomad client will receive a token with this policy attached.
 Recall from the previous step that this policy will allow our application to read from the `database/creds/accessdb` endpoint in Vault and retrieve credentials.
-- We are using the [template][template] stanza's [vault integration][nomad-template-vault] to populate the JSON configuration file that our application needs.
+- We are using the [template][template] block's [vault integration][nomad-template-vault] to populate the JSON configuration file that our application needs.
 The underlying tool being used is [Consul Template][consul-template].
 You can use Consul Template's documentation to learn more about the [syntax][consul-temp-syntax] needed to interact with Vault.
-Please note that although we have defined the template [inline][inline], we can use the template stanza [in conjunction with the artifact stanza][remote-template] to download an input template from a remote source such as an S3 bucket.
+Please note that although we have defined the template [inline][inline], we can use the template block [in conjunction with the artifact block][remote-template] to download an input template from a remote source such as an S3 bucket.
 - We are using the `toJSON` function to ensure the password is encoded as a JSON string.
 Any templated value which may contain special characters (like quotes